Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: Proposed Method

 with $\hat\gamma_j=\hat\beta_j\hat\theta_j$, and $\hat\gamma_0=\hat\theta_0+\sum_{\ell=1}^p\hat\beta_{0\ell}\hat\theta_\ell$. \end{enumerate} Note that we do not standardize the features before applying the non-negative Lasso in Step 2 because the entries of $F$ are all on the scale of the response.
 Closed-form expressions for the LOO fits and the univariate coefficients are provided in Section \ref{sec: adapted algorithm}.

 The steps taken in this procedure serve several purposes.
 First, it ensures that the signs of the final coefficients agree with the signs of the univariate coefficients (or they are zero).
 This increases the interpretability of the result, as it excludes features whose coefficient sign changes between the univariate and multivariate model.
-In addition, features with larger univariate coefficients will also tend to have larger coefficients in the final model.
-Moreover, using LOO fitted values rather than raw univariate estimates or the original features amounts to feeding cross-validated univariate predictions into the Lasso in Step 2.
-This forces the selection step to rely on out-of-sample predictive signal rather than in-sample noise, which empirically leads to sparser models and improved generalization. \citep{uniLasso}.
+In addition, features with larger univariate coefficients will also tend to have larger coefficients in the final model, since they are given an advantage in the penalization of $\theta$.
+Moreover, using LOO fitted values rather than raw univariate estimates or the original features amounts to feeding cross-validated univariate predictions into the Lasso in Step~2.
+This forces the selection step to rely on out-of-sample predictive signal rather than in-sample noise, which empirically leads to sparser models and improved generalization \citep{uniLasso}.
+It also justifies the use of cross validation.

 As demonstrated in the uniLasso paper, this method has exhibited excellent performance, producing sparser solutions than classical techniques.
-However, many challenges emerge when applying the algorithm in the high-dimensional regime.
 In its original formulation, however, uniLasso is not immediately scalable to biobank-sized datasets, which prevents a direct comparison with genomics tools such as \textbf{\tt snpnet}.

-As discussed above, one challenge of ultra-high-dimensional data analysis is the need to store the immense feature matrix.
-In computation, Step 1 of the uniLasso pipeline actually requires the user to remember another $(n \times p)$ matrix of the LOO fitted values.
+One challenge posed by uniLasso in ultra-high-dimensional data analysis is the need to store the immense feature matrix.
+In computation, Step~1 of the uniLasso pipeline actually requires the user to remember another $(n \times p)$ matrix of the LOO fitted values.
 While SNP matrices are typically sparse (many of the entries are 0), the LOO matrix $F$ is not.
 Thus the computer must be capable of storing another feature matrix which could take up over 1500 GB of memory.

 Computation time arises as a second challenge when calculating the univariate coefficients and LOO fitted values.
 Since they need to be computed for each column, when the number of covariates is in the order of millions (as is the case in -omics settings) this procedure can take a long time.